Gary Dean - Posts

 – From the West, Northward to the East

-I was born and raised in Perth, Western Australia, in the pre-Sputnik era, and brought up in a mono-cultural English/British suburban environment.
+I was born and raised in [Perth, Western Australia](//en.wikipedia.org/wiki/Perth), in the pre-[Sputnik](//en.wikipedia.org/wiki/Sputnik_1) era, and brought up in a mono-cultural English/British suburban environment.
 I am a Gemini and a Rooster.
 My MBTI is INFJ, my blood type B-, and I’m an Aspie.
 Here’s a snapshot of my genome.
-My life has largely unfolded across South East Asia, culminating in my migration to Indonesia in 1996.
-I am an Indonesian citizen.
-I have a reasonably diverse set of role models: Robert Sapolsky, Gotama, Germaine Greer, and
+My life has largely unfolded across South East Asia.
+I emigrated to Indonesia in 1996, and I am an Indonesian citizen.
+My role models include Robert Sapolsky, Gotama, Germaine Greer, and Pa Kettle, among many others, each shaping my perspe

 On Tuesday, 17 December 2002, BM wrote: I think, on balance, that if I am to be ruled, I would much rather be ruled by complete fucking moron civilians than by clever army generals, or religious fanatics for that matter.
 A friend, who had been a lifelong Marxist until the collapse of the Soviet Union, in a moment of possibly alcohol-induced candour, said to me once that to him a slightly corrupt, partially inept ‘liberal democracy’ is far preferable to a ruthlessly efficient and thoroughly honest socialist dictatorship.
 Oh shit, I think I feel a polemic coming on… Or maybe it’s that dodgy rendang I ate for lunch… I quite agree, living under a liberal democracy is probably preferable to living under a socialist dictatorship.
 However, your statements are loaded with some highly contentious and suspect presumptions concerning the alleged relative superiority of lib